North Pacific right whale: Pelagic: 1835–1850

 In 1835, the French whaleship Gange ventured north of 50°N and became the first pelagic whaling ship to catch a North Pacific right whale.
 News of this find spread quickly.
 Whaleships north of 50° increased from 2 in 1839 to 108 in 1843 and to 292 in 1846.
-Approximately 90% of the whaleships were American, the remainder primarily French.
+Approximately 90% of the whaling ships were American, the remainder primarily French.

 The focus of the North Pacific whaling fleet on right whales ended soon after 1848, when a whaler ventured through the Bering Straits and discovered unexploited populations of bowhead whales.
 Being more abundant, easier to capture, and yielding far more baleen, the majority of whalers rapidly switched to hunting bowheads.
 Since bowheads range further north than right whales, hunting pressure on right whales declined rapidly.

-The estimated total catch in the fishery in the Gulf of Alaska, Bering Sea, North Pacific and Sea of Okhotsk was 26,500–37,000 right whales between 1839 and 1909.
+The estimated total catch in the fishery in the Gulf of Alaska, Bering Sea, North Pacific, and Sea of Okhotsk was 26,500–37,000 right whales between 1839 and 1909.
 Eighty percent of this catch was concentrated in the single decade of 1840–49.

 Industrial: 1850–1930s

 In the decade between 1850 and 1859, the catch dropped to 3,000–4,000 animals, one-sixth the previous level.
 Between 1860 and 1870, it dropped to 1,000 animals.
 By the end of the 19th century, pelagic whalers averaged less than 10 right whales per year.

 In the late 19th century, steam propulsion and the explosive harpoon opened up new whaling opportunities.
 Species previously too swift to hunt commercially could now be caught—blue and fin whales.
-Small coastal whaling operations opened in California, Oregon, and Washington, British Columbia, and in the Aleutian Islands and in southeast Alaska, and in the Kuril Islands in the west.
+Small coastal whaling operations opened in California, Oregon, and Washington, British Columbia, and in the Aleutian Islands, and in southeast Alaska, and in the Kuril Islands in the west.
 Whalers hunted by day, towing their catch to shore for flensing, operating in a fairly small area around the whaling stations.
 Although they weren't the primary targets, a few right whales were recorded in catches from these stations.
-A close-up photo of a North Pacific right whale taken at the Kyuquot whaling station, British Columbia in 1918 can be seen here.
+A close-up photo of a North Pacific right whale taken at the Kyuquot whaling station, British Columbia in 1918, can be seen here.

 After the official protection

 The later "factory ships" that processed carcasses while at sea further transformed pelagic whaling.
-Right whales continued to be taken, although uncommonly due to their rarity.
+Right whales continued to be taken, although uncommonly, due to their rarity.
 Japan continued hunting right whales through the beginning of World War II.
 Afterward, General Douglas MacArthur, head of Allied occupation forces, encouraged the Japanese to resume whaling to feed their hungry population.
-Japan then joined the International Whaling Commission which barred the hunting of right whales.
+Japan then joined the International Whaling Commission, which barred the hunting of right whales.
 Except for 13 killed under "scientific permits", in accordance with IWC rules, Japanese whalers have honored this prohibition.